- Mental Health & Wellbeing Strategy

 The CSWT Fast-track Program is an exclusive Program developed in partnership to provide the same credentials in a shorter period of time with fee waiving options, all while supporting our (national) community; time frames are specifically designed to make the program, and its personal and professional development opportunities more accessible to our students.

 Here is a full outline of the program pathway.
 Please note the face-to-face training component is delivered completely online during the COVID restrictions:

 All necessary face to face training is delivered through zoom (online) over 12 days, with other necessary hours completed as per your availability and the shifts available.
-All e-learning must also be completed before commencing the block week.
+All e-learning must also be completed before commencing the zoom sessions.

 To support with the financial obligations of the course, students can opt to complete 20 hours of their logged in 'hard to fill shifts'; these are shifts between 9pm and 9am, and can be completed as four, 5-hour shifts.
 Alternatively, if you are unable to complete the hard to fill shifts, you can opt to pay the $500 training fee.